Scripting architecture

 - There's one instance per worker thread when running workloads

-- And any of the above threads also might start background workers, resulting in additional lua threads
+- And any of the above threads also might start background workers, resulting in additional Lua threads

-The main thread and background workers are lua-first:
+The main thread and background workers are Lua-first:

-there's a lua function (main
+there's a Lua function (main

 Limitations

-To ensure that all threads have access to the same functions, the scenario file is loaded for all lua states.
+To ensure that all threads have access to the same functions, the scenario file is loaded for all Lua states.

 This results in the following limitations: